Plasma kinetics: Discrete Boltzmann modelling and Richtmyer-Meshkov instability: Introduction

-Due to the importance and complexity of RMI, extensive theoretical, experimental and numerical studies have been carried out \citep{zhai2011evolution,xu2016complex,lei2017experimental,zhou20171,zhou20172,wang2017theoretical,zhai2018review}.
-Among them, plasma RMI is one of the important research areas.
-Previous theoretical and numerical studies for plasma RMI are mainly based on two kinds of models.
-The first kinds are various magnetohydrodynamics (MHD) models which simultaneously couple Euler/Navier-Stokes (NS) equations with Maxwell equations.
-Based on MHD models, the effects of applied magnetic fields and self-generated electromagnetic fields on the development of plasma RMI have been extensively studied \citep{samtaney2003,wheatley2005,wheatley2005stability,cao2008effects,qiu2008effects,wheatley2009richtmyer,Sano2012, sano2013,wheatley2014transverse,mostert2015,mostert2017magnetohydrodynamic,bond2017richtmyer,zhang2020numerical, qin2021richtmyer,li2022linear,bakhsh2022linear,zhang2023suppression,tapinou2023effect}.
-It should be noted that, the MHD models based on continuum hypothesis are only valid when Knudsen number $Kn$ (defined as the ratio of molecular mean free path $l$ to a characteristic length scale $L$) is sufficient small.
-However, the local $Kn$ near the imposing plasma shock \citep{vidal1993ion,liu2022discrete,bond2017} and perturbed interface is generally so large that it challenges the validity of the continuum assumption \citep{mcmullen2022}, resulting in inaccurate predictions of physical quantities \citep{gan2013lattice,zhang2019entropy,zhang2019discrete,qiu2021,gan_xu2022}.
-Besides, a considerable part of the MHD models neglect the particle collision, while \citet{robey2004effects,rinderknecht2018,2020Cai-kinetic-effects,Yao2020Kinetic,cai2021hybrid,2021Shan-kinetic-effects} point out that the kinetic effects caused by particle collisions have the potential to impact the ICF.
-In order to address the above limitations, the second kinds of models based on the non-equilibrium statistical physics are promising, which are often referred to as the kinetic methods.
-Boltzmann equation is one of the most fundamental and widely used kinetic equations.
-Based on Boltzmann equation, kinetic methods which consider particle collision have been rapidly developed, such as Direct simulation Monte Carlo (DSMC) \citep{bird1998recent}, gas-kinetic unified algorithms (GKUA) \citep{li2015rarefied}, unfined gas-kinetic scheme (UGKS) \citep{xu2010unified,liu2017unified}, lattice Boltzmann method (LBM) \citep{chen1991lattice,wagner1998breakdown,succi2001lattice,sofonea2003viscosity,dellar2002lattice,sofonea2004finite, pattison2008progress,li2016lattice,li2012additional,ledesma2014lattice,chen2018highly,wang2020simplified,de2021double, de2021one,huang2021transition,czelusniak2022shaping}, particle-in-cell (PIC) \citep{ji2013closure,asahina2017validation}, hybrid fluid-PIC \citep{cai2021hybrid} and Vlasov-Fokker-Planck (VFP) method \citep{larroche2016ion,keenan2017deciphering}, etc. Some of these methods have provided a promising solution for studying the RMI \citep{meng2019modeling,kumar2020viscous,liu2020contribution,yan2021ion}.
+Due to the importance and complexity of RMI, extensive theoretical, experimental, and numerical studies have been conducted. \cite{zhai2011evolution,xu2016complex,lei2017experimental,zhou20171,zhou20172,wang2017theoretical,zhai2018review,chen2023numerical, li2023richtmyer,wang2023high,huang2022richtmyer} Among them, plasma RMI is one of the important research areas.
+Previous theoretical and numerical studies of plasma RMI are mainly based on two kinds of models.
+The first kind is various magnetohydrodynamics (MHD) models that simultaneously couple Euler/Navier-Stokes (NS) equations with Maxwell's equations.
+Based on MHD models, the effects of applied magnetic fields and self-generated electromagnetic fields on the development of plasma RMI have been extensively studied. \cite{samtaney2003,wheatley2005,wheatley2005stability,wheatley2009richtmyer, sano2013,wheatley2014transverse,mostert2015,bond2017richtmyer,zhang2020numerical, qin2021richtmyer,li2022linear,bakhsh2022linear,zhang2023suppression} Though various magnetic fluid models were developed, such as single-fluid MHD, two-fluid MHD, Hall MHD, ideal MHD, etc., the function of MHD models is still challenged in several aspects: